 Yet another set of stellar A-Level results for Withington!

 Nine Withington students have earned their places at Oxford and Cambridge universities, joining four 2018 leavers who will also start their Oxbridge studies in September after receiving confirmed offers earlier in the year.
-With four girls achieving four A* grades, 13 students achieving a clean sweep of three or more A*s and nearly half of the students achieving at least three A* to A grades, the majority of girls were delighted to have secured their first choice offers to study degree courses in a wide range of subjects at the country’s top universities.
-A full breakdown of results by subject can be seen here.
-(Updated 3rd September 2019)
+With four girls achieving four A* grades, 14 students achieving a clean sweep of three or more A*s and nearly half of the students achieving at least three A* to A grades, the majority of girls were delighted to have secured their first choice offers to study degree courses in a wide range of subjects at the country’s top universities.

 “We are privileged to be able to celebrate the achievements of this exceptional group of young women as they move on to the next stage of their life with self-assurance, confidence and excitement,” says Headmistress Mrs Sarah Haslam.

 “This year’s results once again demonstrate the rich diversity of interests enjoyed by our girls who have not only attained stellar grades across a broad range of academic subjects but who will now go on to study a varied range of courses.
 As always, our girls do not shy away from the subjects traditionally favoured by boys and we were delighted that 77% of the grades achieved in mathematics were at A* or A grades.”

 Withington’s reputation of excellence in the STEM subjects was again confirmed: with 40% of results from 100 examinations taken across Mathematics and the Sciences achieved at A*, and 73% at A – A*.
 These excellent results have seen successful applications to universities to study degrees such as Physics, Mathematics, Medicine and Veterinary Science.
 Other areas of study, however, share the honours with top grades achieved across all subject areas.